Current Lab Members

 Yesenia is a Senior at Penn State University majoring in Biology.
 She would like to attend medical school in the future and specialize in emergency medicine.
 Her research interest include exploring genetic facial and hair variation that contribute to the uniqueness of each person.
 Currently Yesenia assists with the preparation of hair samples, imaging, microscopy and embedding of samples for our ongoing hair variation projects.
 She is also team lead for data processing and supervises sampling events for the ongoing ADAPT4 project.

-Samantha Muller is an undergraduate at Penn State.
-She is majoring in Forensic Science with a concentration in Molecular Biology and minoring in Biological Anthropology.
-Her areas of interest include forensic anthropology and studies of DNA throughout evolution.
+Sam Muller is an undergraduate student at Penn State majoring in Forensic Science Molecular Biology Option and minoring in Anthropology.
+She is looking to attend med school post graduation to become a forensic pathologist.
+Her research interests include forensic pathology and anthropology, as well as microbiome research and how it could be used in a forensic setting.
 Samantha currently supervises ADAPT4 sampling events, assist with participant communication and embeds samples for our ongoing hair variation project.

 Winston Lasisi – Lab Mascot and Morale Officer